-If you’ve been around the modern poker games, you’ve probably heard the term “range” in the context of a poker hand or seen a poker range chart.
-What does “poker range” really mean, and how do you use it when you’re learning how to play poker?
+If you’ve been around modern poker games, you’ve probably heard the term “range” in the context of a poker hand or seen a poker range chart.
+But what does “poker range” really mean, and how do you use it when learning how to play poker?
 In the following few paragraphs, we break down precisely what a range is, how to use it in-game, and how to read a poker range chart.

 WHAT IS A POKER RANGE?

 For example, you’re UTG, and you raise to 3bb in a cash game.
 You’re going to be doing this with AA, KK, QQ, JJ, TT, 99, 88, 77, AKo, AQo, AKs, AQs, AJs, ATs, KQs, QJs, and JTs (plus or minus a few hands depending on your playing style).
 So when you raise to 3bb, all these hands make up your “range.”
 You will have a range for every action you take, whether you’re fully aware of it or not.
-When there are many hand combinations, it can be hard to keep track of exactly what hands are in your range–this is where range charts come in handy.
+Since there are many hand combinations, it can be difficult to track exactly which hands are in your range.
+This is where range charts come in handy.

 Poker Range Chart

 A poker range chart is a visual representation of these ranges.
-There are 169 hand combinations in Texas Hold’em, and they can fit nicely on a 13×13 board, with suited hands in the top right, offsuit hands in the bottom left, and pocket pairs running through the top left to bottom right diagonal.
-When looking at poker ranges, you can highlight each hand you think your opponent will have in their range to visualize it better.
+In Texas Hold’em, there are 169 hand combinations, and they can be displayed on a 13×13 grid.
+Suited hands appear in the top right, offsuit hands in the bottom left, and pocket pairs run diagonally from the top left to the bottom right.
+When analyzing poker ranges, you can highlight each hand you think your opponent might have to better visualize their potential range.

 Poker Range Chart

-While the poker hand matrix above may make it seem like there’s an equal number of each hand, this is not the case.
-There are actually six combos of paired hands and 16 combos of unpaired hands, with the unpaired hands comprising of 4 suited hands and 12 unsuited hands.
-Let’s take AA and AK as an example and break it down.
+While the chart may make it seem like all hands are equally likely, this isn’t true.
+There are actually six combinations of paired hands and 16 combinations of unpaired hands, with the unpaired hands consisting of four suited hands and 12 unsuited hands.
+Let’s take AA and AK as examples:

 HOW TO USE POKER RANGES

-Now that we know what a poker range is, how do we use it in-game?
-The way we use poker ranges is by using them to hand-read.
-Hand reading is the ability to figure out what hands our opponent likely has based on the betting action.
-We do this by estimating the ranges our opponents start with and comparing them to their betting patterns to see what hands from our range our opponent is representing.
+Now that we understand what a poker range is, how do we use it in-game?
+We use poker ranges to hand-read.
+Hand reading is the ability to figure out what hands our opponent likely holds based on their betting actions.
+We do this by estimating the ranges our opponents start with and then adjusting those ranges based on their betting patterns.

-For example, if our opponent 3bet preflop, bet the flop, turn and river on an A♦96♠4♠2♦ board, they represent hands like AA, AK, AQ, and AJ for value and could have hands like KQ, QJ, and 87s as bluffs”
+A9♣6♠4♠2 board, they might represent strong hands like AA, AK, AQ, and AJ for value, while bluffing with hands like KQ, QJ, and 87s.

-It’s vital that we keep our opponent’s range consistent as we go through the hand.
-A common trap people fall into is to suddenly assume a player can have a specific hand in their range on the turn when they had already removed it on a previous street.
+One key thing to remember is to keep your opponent’s range consistent throughout the hand.
+A common mistake is to suddenly assume a player can have a specific hand on the turn when that hand wasn’t in their range on earlier streets.
 Let’s look at an example:

 Your opponent raises UTG at a nine-handed table, and you call with 34 in the big blind.
-You think your opponent is a solid player, so you give him a range of 77+, AQo+, AJs+, and JTs+.
+You believe your opponent is a solid player, so you assign them a range of 77+, AQo+, AJs+, and JTs+.
 The flop comes 3♠4♠5.
 You check, your opponent bets, you raise, and your opponent shoves.

-You might be worried that your opponent has a straight with either 76 or A2, a better two pair with 53 or 54, or a set with 33, 44, or 55, but you shouldn’t be.
+You might be concerned that your opponent has a straight with either 76 or A2, a better two-pair with 53 or 54, or a set with 33, 44, or 55.
+However, you shouldn’t be too worried.
 Why?
-Because those hands weren’t in our opponent’s estimated preflop range, so they won’t be in their post-flop range!
+Because these hands weren’t part of the preflop range you assigned to your opponent, and so, they shouldn’t be in their post-flop range either.

 HOW TO CALCULATE POKER RANGES